 Networking is vital for growing a business.
 In the old days, networking for self-employed folks meant driving to a local Chamber of Commerce for glad-handing with a big group of muckety mucks, or hitting a coffee shop for a one-one-one sesh with a peer.

 If you lived in a small town, you were basically out of luck.
 Even in larger cities, it usually didn’t take long before you started seeing the same people over and over again at networking events.
 How limiting.

-Wondering if virtual coffee dates have value?
+Wondering if virtual coffee chats have value?
 Not sure how to get started?
 Nervous about actually doing them?
 No worries.
 Read on for my tips on how to do them.

 This year I’ve really concentrated on expanding my network and visibility, and virtual coffee dates have been a big part of my strategy.
 Here are some tips I’ve discovered to help you get started with virtual coffee dates, and to make them work for your business.

 I could probably write a novel just on this topic, but instead, I’ll just give you the highlights.
-Here are my top four reasons for investing your time in virtual coffee dates:
+Here are my top four reasons for investing your time in virtual coffee chats: